cb125/Dynamics/README.md

   * The view from sign language.
 2011.
     On the other hand, ASL provides an argument in favor of doing donkeys dynamically.

 5. 3 Mar.
+[No general meeting; individual conferences with enrolled students]

+6. 10 Mar.
 Discourse dynamics, pragmatics, and indefinites.
 2012.
 Karen Lewis.
 Even the ability of an indefinite to contribute a new discourse referent is negotiable.

-6. 10 Mar.
+7. 17 Mar.
 Varieties of update.
 2014.
 Sarah Murray.
 Some update is non-negotiable, including evidential inferences in Cheyenne.

-7. 17 Mar.
+8. 24 Mar.
 Appositive impositions in discourse.
 2015.
 AnderBois,
    Brasoveanu, and Henderson.
 Appositives non-negotiably impose their content on the context state.
 Getting at-issue content right depends on tracking appositive content.

-8. 24 Mar.
+9. 31 Mar.
 Incremental quantification and the dynamics of pair-list phenomena.
 2015.
 Dylan Bumford.
 A dynamic semantics helps compute the content of *Every year I buy a faster computer*.

-9. 31 Mar.

 10. 7 Apr.

 11. 14 Apr.